TechForGoodInc/Double-PDF/README.md

 Double PDF is compiled using pyinstaller with the onefile and noconsole options.
 Run the following code in the directory where you downloaded the source code in order to get a executable.

-`pyinstaller --onefile --noconsole --icon DoublePDF.ico`
+`pyinstaller --onefile --noconsole --icon DoublePDF.ico main.py`